gregyjames/AIPortfolio/README.md

 ## How does it work?
 The app works by pulling the stock close data from the yahoo finance api.
 We then calculate the log returns and the volitility of the data to see what the overall data for the market looks like.
 We then generate random portfolio weights and use scipy to maximize a function that calculates the the best portfolio weights for a portfolio with a maximum return to volitility ration (this is known as the sharpe ratio).
-This is effectivly a monte carlo simulation.
+This is effectivly a monte carlo simulation to find the optimal stock portfolio.

 ## Resources and Readings